 Betz-Chrom – your partner for strong parts

-In the spirit of a trustful partnership, you will receive highly qualified technical advice from us that is tailored to your needs.
+In the sense of a trustful partnership, you will receive highly qualified technical advice from us that is tailored to your needs.
 We combine over 65 years of experience in surface technology with an innovative and inquisitive corporate culture.
-Our quality awareness and our commitment to the environment is TÜV-approved and certified according to DIN EN ISO 9001:2015 as well as DIN EN ISO 50001: 2018 and DIN EN ISO 14001:2015.
-As an on-schedule partner with high quality standards, we constantly aim to find the optimal process solution for you.
+Our quality awareness, our occupational health and safety management as well as our measures for environmental protection and energy saving are audited and certified according to DIN standards.
+As an on-schedule partner with high quality level, we constantly aim to find the optimal process solution for you.

 This post is also available in: German